Best Backpacker Insurance: True Traveller v World Nomads Insurance

 • Traveller’s ages

-You then hit get the price button.
-World Nomads then throws up two pricing tiers – the ‘Standard Plan’ and the ‘Explorer Plan’.
+World Nomads then returns two pricing tiers – the ‘Standard Plan’ and the ‘Explorer Plan’.

 World Nomads Insurance Real Example

-When I was finishing up my four-month trip around Southeast Asia I was in my last destination, El Nido, Philippines.
 On an island-hopping day trip, I started to feel quite weak and tired but I blamed it on pushing so hard for the past four months of travel and shrugged it off as I was going home in a week.

-The next morning I woke up with a raging fever so I decided to try and sleep it off.
-Three days later and the fever was only worsening (40°C/104°F), my throat was the sorest it had ever been and my ears felt blocked.
+Three days later the fever was only worsening, my throat was the sorest it had ever been and my ears felt blocked.

-I went back when the fever didn’t break after another two days and got stronger antibiotics and my ears were cleaned out (thank goodness because I had 24 hours of travel two days later!).
-All ended well and I was able to travel home healthy though tired.
+I returned when the fever didn’t break after another two days and got stronger antibiotics and my ears were cleaned out (thank goodness because I had 24 hours of travel two days later!).

 A year later I found myself sick with a fever yet again but this time in Australia, attempting to enjoy the beaches with chills.